unixwzrd/unixwzrd.github.io/html/about/resume.md

 - Implementing machine learning models and tools on macOS.
 - Collaborating with clients to deliver custom AI solutions tailored to their needs.
 - Managing project timelines, resources, and deliverables to ensure high-quality outcomes.
+- Providing advanced digital forensics services, including audio restoration and enhancement using iZotope RX11 and Reaper, and developing custom scripts for AI-driven transcription and analysis of legal documents.
+- Extracting and restoring data from Apple devices, including recovering deleted messages and hidden files, with a focus on supporting legal cases and personal investigations.
+- Utilizing GPT-4o for analyzing text data to uncover patterns, inconsistencies, and key insights, particularly in court documents and communications.

-**UNIX SOLUTIONS ARCHITECT, ECS FEDERAL, MEMPHIS, TN** – NOV 2020 - AUG 2023
+#### UNIX SOLUTIONS ARCHITECT, ECS FEDERAL, MEMPHIS, TN — NOV 2020 - AUG 2023
 - Supported the US Postal Service's Unix/Linux environment.
 - Provided full-scale release management using ServiceNow.
-- Managed the applications release process in an Agile environment from development to production, ensuring quick and efficient delivery.
+- Managed the applications release process in an Agile environment from development to production, ensuring quick and efficient delivery with contingency plans.
 - Troubleshot logistics systems and applications issues across all environments for the US Postal Service.
 - Provided Unix Systems Support for 900 Unix/Linux servers in development, test, QA, and production environments.
 - Supported operating systems issues arising from applications, including performance tuning and permissions alignment.

 #### PRINCIPAL, CONSULTING SERVICES, DCS, LLC, NASHVILLE, TN — MAY 2009 - NOV 2020
 - Designed and implemented VPN and firewall services using pfSense, Snort, IPSec, and OpenVPN.
 - Led an international team to create an IaaS appliance, managing storage, compute, and control components in a single rack.